 Denim Skirt Handbag Projects

-If you read my first hub on turning denim skirts into distinctive purses you’ll understand when I say that this bag is the second one for that gamecock fan and that it is actually the one she chose to purchase.
+If you read my first article on turning denim skirts into distinctive purses, you’ll understand when I say that this bag is the second one for that Gamecock fan, and it is actually the one she chose to purchase.

 The difference in these two shows how unique the bags made from denim skirts are.
 There are no duplicates.
-Planning the designs around the skirt styles and seeing them through to the finished product is a lot fun!
+Planning the designs around the skirt styles and seeing them through to the finished product is a lot of fun.

 Basic sewing skills and a good plan are the key ingredients you’ll need to have in order to begin.
 Most of the sewing is done on an average sewing machine.
 Once you have your plan in place you can make your supply list so you can get started.

 Basic Supplies Needed

 - Denim skirt (women’s size small or a girls), depending on the size bag you want to make.
 I use recycled ones from second-hand stores.

 - If interior pockets are desired, 1/4 yard contrasting poly/cotton (or left over denim if it is lightweight).